collective/plonetheme.grueezibuesi/README.rst

 plonetheme.grueezibuesi
 =======================

-A kitten inspired theme for Plone 6
+A kitten inspired theme for Plone 6.

+If you're wondering why the weird name...
+"Grüezi Büsi" stands for "Hello Kitty" in Swiss German... somehow ;-)

 Plone 6 Classic theming based on